3rd-Eden/treason/README.md

 const layout = new Treason();
 ```

+The `treason` instance allows a single optional argument:

+- `layout` The property that of the supplied JSON that stores the layout
+  structure according to our [JSON](#JSON) specification.
+Defaults to `layout`.

 Now that the Treason instance is created you can register the components that
 should be allowed to render.